Think a visit to the St. Louis Science Center is going to cost a bundle? It doesn’t have to!

 - SLSC Mobile App is FREE to help plan your visit with maps and information on exhibits

 Yes, there are tickets to buy if you want to see a movie in the OmniMax Theater or visit whatever special traveling exhibit is currently on display.
-There’s also a charge for the Planetarium star show, the Discovery Room for little kids or the Lego MindStorm room for big kids.
+There’s also a charge for the Planetarium star show and the Discovery Room for little kids.
 Other costs you could run into (or try to avoid) is the Build-a-Bear store, the gift shop full of science toys and the café.

 But there are plenty of free activities to keep a family busy if you don’t want to purchase anything at all.